-As this Housing Element is being developed, the city is also undertaking a larger effort to comprehensively update the General Plan.
+As this Housing Element was being developed, the City was also undertaking a larger effort to comprehensively update the General Plan.
 Section 3.4.6 provides additional information about the General Plan Update.
-The Housing Element is the only chapter in a general plan with statutorily-prescribed timelines for completion, so it is being prepared on a shorter schedule than the rest of the General Plan Update, which is anticipated to be adopted by the end of 2023.
+The Housing Element is the only chapter in a general plan with statutorily-prescribed timelines for completion, so it is being prepared on a shorter schedule than the rest of the General Plan Update.
 To ensure internal consistency among all General Plan elements, work on both the General Plan Update and the Housing Element Update is being coordinated.
 Other elements of the General Plan that specifically require updates statutorily triggered by the Housing Element include: